jhallman5/timeoff.management/user_stories.md

 -X As an Admin when I add a new user, I can choose to make them an approver -X As an Admin if I try to make someone an approver AND an admin I get an error: "User can only be approver or admin, not both"
-- As an approver I can see a menu item in the top navbar next to calendar called "Requests" which links to "/requests"
-- As an admin I can see the requests link as well
+-X As an approver I can see a menu item in the top navbar next to calendar called "Requests" which links to "/requests" -X As an admin I can see the requests link as well
-- As an employee I cannot see the requests link
+-X As an employee I cannot see the requests link
 - As an approver or admin, I can see a notification icon next to the request link that shows the number of pending requests
 - As an approver, I can approve and reject requests
-- As an approver, I do not have access to other admin functions (general, department, LDAP configuration, emails audit)
+-X As an approver, I do not have access to other admin functions (general, department, LDAP configuration, emails audit)

 ## Epic 2: New role: Backend User